Sheridan County, Nebraska

 Sheridan County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 5,127.
-Its county seat is Rushville.
-The county was formed in 1885, and was named for General Philip H. Sheridan.
-In the Nebraska license plate system, Sheridan County is represented by the prefix 61 (it had the sixty-first-largest number of vehicles registered in the state when the license plate system was established in 1922).
+As of the 2020 census, the population was 5,127, and was estimated to be 4,809 in 2025.
+The county seat is Rushville and the largest city is Gordon.

+In the Nebraska license plate system, Sheridan County was represented by the prefix "61" (as it had the 61st-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Sheridan County was created on February 25, 1885, and was named for General Philip H. Sheridan.

 Geography

+According to the United States Census Bureau, the county has a total area of 2469.736 sqmi, of which 2440.170 sqmi is land and 29.566 sqmi (1.20%) is water.
+It is the 4th-largest county in Nebraska by total area.

 Sheridan County lies on the north line of Nebraska.
 Its north boundary line abuts the south boundary line of the state of South Dakota.
 An upper reach of the Niobrara River flows eastward through the upper central part of the county.
 The terrain consists of arid rolling hills, dotted with small lakes in the eastern and southern parts of the county.
-The county has a total area of 2470 sqmi, of which 2441 sqmi is land and 29 sqmi (1.2%) is water.
-It is the fourth-largest county in Nebraska by area.